nikhilgoenkatech/PipelineObservability/README.md

+> NOTE: This repo contains working example for Opentelemetry and workflows for **CICD Observability**.
+Please note these are not supported officially by Dynatrace.

 # CI/CD Observability with Dynatrace
 This repository provides reference implementations that demonstrate how to achieve CI/CD observability with Dynatrace across four major CI/CD platforms: